 The mind is a collection of thoughts that constantly appear and disappear.
 Everything is a manifestation of thought and is an expression of that one energy.

-The ancient analogy of the iron in the fire is often used to point out the distinction between what we truly are and the thinking.
+The ancient analogy of the iron in the fire has been used to point out the distinction between what we truly are and the thinking.
 The iron resting in the fire glows red and gives out heat.
 It looks and burns like the fire, yet it is not the fire.
 When removed from the fire, the iron will simply cool as it is incapable of generating energy.
 Likewise, the energy is the source from which thoughts arise.
 In actuality they have no volition or power of themselves. ~ Peter

 Illusion has its opposite - non-illusion.
 They are a polarity.
 To believe that what is arising is an illusion is to hold an idea about something ‘else’ being more real.
 So where could this ‘else’ be?
 Whatever appears is neither illusory or non-illusory. ~ Kalyani